StemVibrations/STEM/docs/tutorial2.rst

 (these results have been obtained for a time step of 0.005 s, time duration of 1.75 s and with an element size of 0.5m).

 .. image:: _static/moving_load.png
     :align: center
     :alt: Vertical displacements at the surface of the model at different time steps.

 This animation shows the vertical displacement of the soil due to the moving load.

 .. image:: _static/moving.gif
+    :align: center
-   :alt: Vertical displacement
+    :alt: Vertical displacement of the soil due to the moving load.

 .. seealso::